Casal2/CASAL2/Documentation/ReadTheDocs/source/configuration_file_syntax.md

 ```

 Some general notes about writing configuration files:
 1. Whitespace can be used mostly-freely.
-Tabs and spaces are both accepted
+Tabs and spaces are both accepted.
-2. A block ends only at the beginning of a new block or end of the final configuration file
+2. A block ends only at the beginning of a new block or end of the final configuration file.
-3. You can include another file from anywhere
+3. You can include another file from anywhere.
-4. Included files are placed inline, so you can continue a block in a new file
+4. Included files are placed inline, so you can continue a block in a new file.
-5. The configuration files support inline declarations of objects
+5. The configuration files support inline declarations of objects.

 ## Basic Concepts
 ### The block
 The block is a collection of parameters that define a single object within your model.

 Your model is created by having many blocks that define how the model is to be built.
-All objects with Casal2 are presented through blocks in the configuration file.
+All objects in Casal2 are presented through blocks in the configuration file.
 Examples of some common blocks are:
 ```none
 @model
 @categories